sandordargo/alcohol-tracker/README.md

 ## TODO
 * Rename and add Icon
 * Add to my portfolio
-* Write a post about it
 * Robust synchro
     * Sign in at startup time
     * If you don't sign in, gray sync button
     * Undo snackbar
     * Add an synced column?
 * imperial/metric unit settings
-* Remove current user?
 * Prefill based on name
 * Store type of drink
 * profile settings (WHO, Institute.., )